 More steps lie ahead

-Having the operating permit does not guarantee construction crews can start work
+Having the operating permit does not guarantee construction crews can start work soon.

 Sithe Global must undertake a Maximum Achievable Control Technology study to ensure Desert Rock's Mercury emissions will be at the lowest possible level.